cksystemsteaching/selfie/manuscript/state.md

 Also, very important and not to forget, `addiu $t0,$zero,492` makes the processor increment the `$pc` register from `0x0` to `0x4` so that the next instruction executed by the processor is the instruction at memory address `0x4` that immediately follows the current instruction in memory.
 Incrementing the PC like that creates so-called *sequential* control flow.
 Most instructions actually do that, not just `addiu`.
 There are, however, also instructions that can alter the control flow by setting the `$pc` register depending on the values in registers other than `$pc`.
 We explain that below.

 This takes us to the next instruction at memory address `0x4`.
 Its effect on the machine state is that the value in the `$gp` register is set to 492 because it instructs the processor to add 0 to the value in register `$t0` which is currently 492 and store the result in `$gp`.
 Also, the value of the `$pc` register is incremented to `0x8`.
+The `$gp` register is register 28 among the 32 general-purpose registers.

 What is the purpose of the first two instructions?
 Simple.
 They are meant to [initialize](http://github.com/cksystemsteaching/selfie/blob/d5e3134063256d509752fe381a9fdcb76bb65ff2/selfie.c#L3941-L3944) the `$gp` register which stands for *global pointer*.
 Why do we use two instructions instead of one?
 Good question.
 Just using `addiu $gp,$zero,492` would do the trick as well.
 The reason why we are not doing this is because it makes the compiler simpler, and better performance through using fewer instructions and fewer registers is not our focus here.
 It is, however, of major concern in state-of-the-art compilers.